Backup solution - rsnapshot¶

 vi) and exit the configuration file.

-We want to make sure that we didn't add spaces or any other glaring errors to our configuration file while we were editing it.
-To do this, we run rsnapshot against our configuration with the
+You want to ensure that you did not add spaces or any other glaring errors to our configuration file while you were editing it.
+To do this, you run rsnapshot against our configuration with the

 rsnapshot configtest will show